 For the purpose of this example, let’s say that you accidentally backed into a tree or encountered a nasty pothole.
 If the damage is negligible and you don’t have collision coverage, there is no need to contact your insurance provider.
 If you do happen to have collision coverage in that same scenario but the damage cost is lower than your collision deductible, then you can pass on filing a claim.

 This changes for collisions involving other cars, animals, or pedestrians, but minor damage to your own car probably means you’re fine.
+Ask your broker about claims counselling, as you may be able to cancel an auto insurance claim after filing one if you decide it’s not worth it.

 At the end of the day, you’ll want to report the majority of any accidents you may experience to your insurance company, just to be on the safe side.
 If the damage to any vehicle is extensive or if anyone suffered any injuries, you shouldn’t think twice about when to report it or when to file an insurance claim..
 Your policy is there to give you peace of mind when it comes to these things, so that you can be confident on the road knowing that you have a safety net.